vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

   quay.io/keycloak/keycloak:11.0.2
 ```

-## Vert.x Web App
+## Vert.x App

-The example web app consists of a single `Verticle`, that runs on `http://localhost:3000` and provides a few routes with protected resources.
+The example app consists of a single `Verticle`, that runs on `http://localhost:3000` and provides a few routes with protected resources.
 [You can find the complete example here](https://github.com/thomasdarimont/vertx-playground/tree/master/jwt-service-vertx/src/main/java/demo/MainVerticle.java).

 Our web app contains the following protected routes with handlers: